Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 29th March 2014: Merge Network news...
 PokerHost have announced their imminent move over to the Equity Poker Network.
 It is estimated that this will take some 20% of Merge's Players to this new home.
 For me this fits in with the pattern of major 'skins' leaving Merge, who then grow back the numbers through their main brand, Carbon Poker.I will keep an eye on the Equity Network and start to cover them here if they gain significant popularity.

-21st March 2014: Some small-scale though welcome news from the Winning Poker Network and their oldest member, America's Cardroom.
+21st March 2014: Some small-scale though welcome news from the *** Deleted on request of the America's Cardroom affiliate team! ****.
 Their flagship weekly points race called 'The Beast' will no longer require playing on special tables, or in fact any special rake consideration at all.
 This will instead grow from the site's standard rake.
 Good news for cash games players, particularly those who enjoy putting in the hours and / or multi-tabling.
 I also added a new article concerning this network today, this one focuses on Deposit And Withdrawal Methods.

-17th March 2014: There are 2 great online poker events about to start for US players, the Online Super Series On the Winning Poker Network returns on the 28th for it's 3rd running with $900k in total guarantees and a $200k main event. ***** have trumped this with a massive event in the form of the ******* ****** Open, which has $2.5 Million in guarantees and a post Black-Friday US online tournament prize pool record of $300,000 guaranteed in their main event.
+17th March 2014: There are 2 great online poker events about to start for US players, the *** Deleted on request of the America's Cardroom affiliate team! **** have trumped this with a massive event in the form of the ******* ****** Open, which has $2.5 Million in guarantees and a post Black-Friday US online tournament prize pool record of $300,000 guaranteed in their main event.
 You can find out more about both of these in my Online Tournament Events page here.

 10th March 2014: Carbon Poker have announced changes to their tournaments.
 There will be lower late registration, more turbo events and poker variations and more satellite qualifiers to the nightly guarantees.
 This follows consultation with many players on the Merge network - great to see a site listening!